avielzecharia/riddles/index.md

 - How much time does it get to the twig to be empty?
 - What is the maximum possible number of ants collisions?

+# Thinking outside the box 📦
+Alice and Bob want to win a prize hidden in a random box.
+1. Alice enters a room with 100 boxes in a row where each box has a unique number from 1 to 100.
+Alice may swap the position of 2 boxes.
+2. Bob enters the room and wants to open the box with the prize.
+Opening a box costs a single token.

+- How can Bob find the prize with minimum token waste?